corrodis/argo-openai-proxy/README.md

 ### Configuration File

-If you don't want to bother manually configure it, the [First-Time Setup](#first-time-setup) will automatically create it for you.
+If you don't want to manually configure it, the [First-Time Setup](#first-time-setup) will automatically create it for you.

 The application uses `config.yaml` for configuration.
 Here's an example: